 TQM is comprised of strategies and principles seen in the Toyota Production System and Lean manufacturing, like the central idea of continuous improvement.
 For instance, companies practicing TQM often used the PDCA cycle as a problem-solving technique and cross-functional teams (similar to quality control circles) were responsible for addressing issues.
 TQM is also often compared to Six Sigma; TQM aims to limit errors to 1 per million units produced by ensuring conformance to internal requirements, whereas Six Sigma does this by focusing on reducing the number of defects and impurities to improve quality.

-The Total Quality Management concept hit peak popularity in the 1990s being overshadowed by Lean and Six Sigma, but many of the practices and principles can still be seen in many businesses.
+The TQM concept hit peak popularity in the 1990s being overshadowed by Lean and Six Sigma, but many of the TQM practices and principles can still be seen in many businesses.